abhi16180/photon/README.md

   </a>
 </p>

-> Photon is cross-platform file-transfer application built using flutter.
+> Photon is a cross-platform file-transfer application built using flutter.
 It uses http to transfer files between devices.
-Make sure devices are connected via mobile-hotspot or common router.
+Make sure devices are connected via mobile-hotspot or common wifi-router.You can transfer files between devices that run Photon.
+For example you can transfer files between Android and Windows.(*No wifi router is required ,you can use  hotspot*)

 ## Current features
 - Cross-platform support